 Further distance toward enlightenment gained, looking anew from the Have It Figured Out Now Stage reveals realism in abundance as the thawed caveman is a fairly nice guy and we find that a bulldozer (from Tonka?) is the best thing to use to fight a T-Rex.
 The mix of stop-motion effects and puppets is a nostalgic chuckle, and the movie does boast a notable veteran hand behind the camera, Stanley Cortez, whose credits include brilliant work on The Magnificent Amberson’s and The Night Of The Hunter.

-This 1960 camp-semi-classic stars Ward Ramsey, Kristina Hanson and Gregg Martell as the good-natured Neanderthal.
+This 1960 camp classic stars Ward Ramsey, Kristina Hanson, and Gregg Martell, as the good-natured Neanderthal.
 85 minutes of thrills and education.